Nina Lykke:

-Nina Lykke is Professor Emerita of Gender Studies with special reference to Gender and Culture at the Unit of Gender Studies, Linköping University, Sweden.
+Professor Emerita of Gender Studies with special reference to Gender and Culture at Dept. of Thematic Studies: Gender Studies, Linköping University, Sweden,

 CURRENT ACTIVITIES